 - Ask your Eco-Rep for a challenge kit.

 - Make your own.
 Download and print your own sticker.

 - Any waste that you do not actually recycle or compost or otherwise legitimately divert from the trash can goes in the bag.
 One-time use water bottles go in the bag too – there’s no excuse for them!

 - No biohazards in the bag.

 - The bag should be attached to the outside of your backpack or bag at all times.

-- RECYCLING: Unsure what item goes where and where to recycle – visit TuftsRecycles! for detailed information
+- RECYCLING: Unsure what item goes where and where to recycle – visit the Facilities Recycling Primer for detailed information

 - COMPOSTING: Information on composting drop off sites can also be found on the TuftsRecycles! website

-- Empty chip bags and energy bar wrappers can be upcycled through the Terracycle program – there are collection points in the Tower Cafe, 80 George Street and the Office of Sustainability.
+- Energy bar wrappers can be upcycled through the Terracycle program – there are collection points in the Tower Cafe and the Office of Sustainability.
 Details here.